OpenSystemsLab/otp.nim/README.md

 # otp.nim

-This module implements One Time Password library for.
+This module implements One Time Password library for Nim.

 Installation